saltcute/kook-pixiv-chan/README.md

 Copy `./src/configs/template-auth.ts` to `./src/configs/auth.ts`.
 Fill in your KOOK bot token, Aliyun ID and secret.

-Copy `./src/configs/template-config.ts` to `./src/configs/config.ts` and set as you need.
+Copy `./src/configs/template-config.ts` to `./src/configs/config.ts` and set as you need (generally you don't have to change anything here).

 Start `kook-pixiv-chan` with